dbrownidau/constitution/WIP-Constitution.md

 2.4.
 “General meeting” meaning meeting convened of the Association, including electronic or virtual meetings;

 2.5.
-“The Association” meaning the Computing And Security Student Association (CASSA).
+“The Association” meaning the Computer And Security Student Association (CASSA).

 2.6.
 “Staff” meaning technical, support, administrative or academic staff members of Edith Cowan University.